-The emphasis of discussions about these financial statements will concern FY 2017 data explaining, with the use of approximate dollar amounts, the significant changes from the financial statements presented for the years ended June 30, 2017, 2016, and 2015, for both the University and MURC.
+The emphasis of discussions about these financial statements will concern FY 2018 data explaining, with the use of approximate dollar amounts, the significant changes from the financial statements presented for the years ended June 30, 2018, 2017, and 2016, for both the University and MURC.
 Three years of comparative information are provided for discussion and analysis purposes.
 Additionally, detailed financial information of the Marshall University Foundation, Inc.; the Big Green Scholarship Foundation, Inc.; and Provident - Marshall, L.L.C. are included; however, these discretely presented component units are controlled and managed by separate independent Boards of Directors.
 The University does not control these resources and, therefore, discussion and analyses of these organizations are not included.

 The University's financial report consists of three financial statements: the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows.
 These statements focus on the financial condition of the University, the results of operations, and cash flows of the University as a whole.
 The notes to the financial statements provide additional information that is essential to a full understanding of the information provided in the financial statements.
-In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information concerning the University's proportionate share of a liability, and contributions made, related to a multiple employer defined benefit pension plan in which certain University employees participate.
+In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information concerning the University's proportionate share of a liability, and contributions made, related to a multiple employer defined benefit pension plan, and a multiple employer defined benefit OPEB plan, in which certain University employees participate.